unhcr-americas/ageingonthemove/README.md

 The report generated through this repository is available here: [A dignity claim: Ageing on the move](https://unhcr-americas.github.io/ageingonthemove).

-Using a template has the following __advantages__:

- * The template is based customized version of the [distill package](https://rstudio.github.io/distill/website.html), a template wich is by default responsive 9i.e. works well both on desktop and smartphone...) and will therefore benefit from all improvement developed for the initial template.

- * It becomes possible to develop quickly a microsite without coding any html/css/javascript as the content will be only a [mark-down document](https://www.markdownguide.org/cheat-sheet/)

- * Because the template is based on R-based notebook, it becomes very easy to include charts, graphs and other data visualizations, use directly the correct UNHCr rand with the [unhcRstyle package](https://unhcr-web.github.io/unhcRstyle/docs/).
+## Functional requirement for a microsite template

+In order to ease the development of microsite, making a re-usable template is the initial requirement.
+Such template is expected to address the following functional requirements;

+ 1. The template should use a basic and easy to learn __[markdown](https://www.markdownguide.org/cheat-sheet/)  syntax__ allowing users to avoid coding any additional  html/css/javascript.

+ 2. The template should allow to integrate with [Rmd](https://rmarkdown.rstudio.com/) template would facilitate the full integration of reproducible analysis and the generation of charts following UNHCR brand and as implemented in the [unhcRstyle package](https://unhcr-web.github.io/unhcRstyle/docs/).

+ 3. The resulting microsite should be fully responsive (aka works on smartphone, tablet, laptop and desktop with various screen size).

+ 4. The template should include different ways to highlight contents (boxes, side note), include sufficient social sharing capacity (posting on facebook or twitter) and include [parallax scrolling effects](https://www.wix.com/blog/2019/08/what-is-parallax-scrolling-explained-with-examples/) with picture to better separate the content

+ 5. The template should be independent from any Content Management System (CMS) and work with a Website Building script transforming the initial markdown file into static html site.
+The website building script should be open source in order to allow for the microsite to be developed collaboratively through a [github repository](https://happygitwithr.com/).

+ 6. The template should integrate with standard UNHCR SEO/UX/tracking features

+## Current template prototype

+The template presented in this repository is based customized version of the [distill package](https://rstudio.github.io/distill/website.html) with allows to generate Statis html stie through built-in building capacity in [Rstudio](.
 A good overview of website creation with distill is here: https://rstudio4edu.github.io/rstudio4edu-book/make-distill.html - If you are not yet familiar with git, check this intro: https://happygitwithr.com/

+At this stage, the template still have issues that remain to be fixed:

+ *  Parallax images not working well on certain smartphone models (Iphone).
+ *  Hamburger menu icon on mobile is very small, toggles out incorrectly and the logos disappear.
+ *  GTM and Google Analytics code snippets do not integrate well in the template.
+ *  The social sharing script are not perfectly integrated    Consider removing the Twitter Widgets JS, as I don’t think this is needed.
+ *  Images lazyloading is not integrated  see potential with [lazyrmd](https://github.com/hafen/lazyrmd)
+ *  Some unnecessary font (FontAwesome) and library (AutoComplete) are loaded by default.

 ### Markdown syntax